pingcap/docs-cn/op-guide/tidb-config-file.md

 - Default: 0
 - TiDB collects the feedback of each query at the probability of `feedback-probability`, to update statistics

-## Plan Cache

-Configuration about Plan Cache.

-### `enabled`

-- To enable Plan Cache
-- Default: false
-- Enabling Plan Cache saves the query optimization overhead of the same SQL statement

-### `capacity`

-- The number of cached statements
-- Default: 2560

-### `shards`

-- The number of plan-cache buckets
-- Default: 256
-- A larger number indicates a smaller particle size of the lock

 ## prepared-plan-cache

 The Plan Cache configuration of the `prepare` statement.